 Types of policies to fit different communities needs.

-- Licensing and Zoning – limits the number of tobacco retailers in a community and where they can be established.
+- Licensing – limits the number of tobacco retailers in a community.

 New Yorkers are well aware of the dangers of secondhand smoke and are protected in public places by the implementation of the Clean Indoor Air Act.
 New Yorkers know that living in a smoke-free home is one of the best things they can do for their family’s health and to protect their property; the vast majority do not allow smoking in their home.